 The Center for Mexican Studies was founded in 2013 to develop a premier educational and research platform at Columbia from which “Greater Mexico” can be studied, thought, and imagined.
 Mexico is a key player in the contemporary globe.
 It is the largest Spanish-speaking country in the world and a historical leader in intellectual, scientific, and artistic innovation in Latin America and Iberia.
 The border that divides and unites it with the United States is the most intensively crossed and perhaps most obsessively patrolled in the world.
 This combination of integration and segregation makes Mexican Studies a key area in comparative research and a significant site of conceptual innovation for the social sciences and humanities.

-New York could not be a more appropriate site for a center dedicated to the study of the Greater Caribbean given the city's links to the region from its Dutch origins to the present.
-Unlike most other centers of Caribbean Studies in the United States, which limit their scope to the Antilles, this one encompasses the entire Caribbean basin.
+New York could not be a more appropriate site for a program dedicated to the study of the Greater Caribbean given the city's links to the region from its Dutch origins to the present.
+Unlike most other programs of Caribbean Studies in the United States, which limit their scope to the Antilles, this one encompasses the entire Caribbean basin.
 After all, the Atlantic coast of Venezuela, Colombia, Panama, much of Central America, and even parts of Mexico and places like New Orleans, share with the Antilles not only geography, climate, and ecology, but also a historical trajectory, cultural traditions, and great linguistic, racial, and socioeconomic diversity.
-The center's wide scope enables it to address this diversity.
+The program's wide scope enables it to address this diversity.

 Building on the strengths of ILAS faculty, including its director, and student interest in Argentina and the Southern Cone, and leveraging ILAS connections with Columbia Global Center Santiago and the work of twenty faculty working on Argentina, the Argentine Studies Program aims to stimulate discussion, research, and collaboration on and off campus about the country and the region, and to provide opportunities for Argentine scholars and decision makers.
 The Argentine Studies Program currently involves two main initiates, a new Argentine Studies Visiting Fellowship Program and the creation of a Women’s Leadership Network.
 The Argentine Studies program has also organized a variety of events about Argentina.